 |Family Resources||Victim Resources|

-The chance of going to jail is a scary and stressfull idea, not only for whoever gets arrested, but also their friends and family.
-The goal of this guide is to give information you need to make getting locked up less stressfull.
+The chance of going to jail is a scary and stressful idea, not only for whoever gets arrested, but also their friends and family.
+The goal of this guide is to give information you need to make getting locked up less stressful.
 If you have a specific question, please feel free to ask them, and any feedback or comments that could be a benefit to other people in the same situation will be appreciated.

 Corson County Jail

 Phone Number: 605-273-4210